janosi/gettingandcleaningdata/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 6. In the end the result data frame is written to a file named result.txt

-In order to execute the script,
+In order to execute the script

 1. Copy all files listed above and the run_analysis.R file into the same directory
 2. Start R console
 3. Set the work directory to the directory which contains all the files mentioned in step 1
-4. execute the command `source("run_analysis.R")`
+4. Execute the command `source("run_analysis.R")`
-5. as the script runs, it prints out in which state it is, so you have feedback about its progress
+5. As the script runs, it prints out in which state it is, so you have feedback about its progress

 **Note!** The column names in result.txt are the same as in the original feature set.
 However, the actual values are the means calculated in step 5.